Gabriel-Pellegrini/ELK_Stack/README.md

 https://www.docker.com/get-docker

-You Just need to run the follow command and see it working
+You Just need to clone this repository and run the following command and see it working

 docker-compose up